mtl/svg2mod/README.md

 ## SVG Files

 svg2mod expects images saved in the uncompressed Inkscape SVG (not "plain SVG") format.
  * Drawings should be to scale (1 mm in Inscape will be 1 mm in KiCad).
+See the --factor option to resize the resulting module(s) up or down.
  * Paths are supported.
    * A path may have an outline and a fill.
 (Colors will be ignored.)
    * A path may have a hole, defined by an interior segment within the path (see included examples).
 Sometimes this will render propery in KiCad, but sometimes not.